UIP-Urban-Intelligence-Platform/UIP-Urban_Intelligence_Platform/wiki/Technology-Stack.md

 # 🔧 Technology Stack

-Complete list of technologies, frameworks, and tools used in Builder Layer End.
+Complete list of technologies, frameworks, and tools used in UIP - Urban Intelligence Platform.

 ---